Internet Dangers Statistics: A Look At The Internet’s Dark Side

 3. How Many Teens Admit to Hiding Their Search History From Their Parents or Guardians?

-70% of teens admit to hiding their online behavior from their parents or guardians.
+70% of teens admit to hiding their online behaviour from their parents or guardians.
 They use various methods to do so.

 These methods include: